All work

 What I'd do differently.

-If I started again, I'd invest more in adoption infrastructure earlier — office hours, a Slack channel for system questions, regular component critiques.
+If I started again, I'd invest more in adoption infrastructure earlier — office hours, a channel for system questions, regular component critiques.
 The system gains trust by being a good teammate, not just a good library.

 Design systems aren't a design project.
 They're a team practice.
 The sooner you treat them that way, the better they get.